-The Director of Labor Relations or his/her successor will forward the University Chief Human Resource Officer's Step 3 written response to insure compliance with this Article's time limits and service.
+The Director of Labor Relations Services or successor will forward the University Chief Human Resource Officer's Step 3 written response to insure compliance with this Article's time limits and service.

 Step 4.
 Grievances that are not satisfactorily resolved at Step 3 may be appealed to arbitration, in accordance with Section 6 of this Article.